GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **At Higher Tiers**: Each tier beyond its minimum can either increase the range of the sphere's journey by 25 yards.

 **Critical Failure**: The sphere doesn't stablize as it forms, causing it to detonate in your grasp.
 The attacks from the spell gain a bonus against you equal to the spell's tier.
 Additionally, anything within range must succeed a DV 18 [Prcp] or [Rflx] save or be blinded for a number of minutes equal to the points of failure.
 You are instead blinded for a number of hours equal to the points of failure.
 Even if you succeed your save, you will be blind for a number of minutes equal to the spell's tier.

+#### Swift Bolt

+**Minimum Tier**: 2

+**Casting Time**: 2 actions

+**Range**: 5 yards

+**Effect**: You attempt to create a tether of controlled ions which become charged, inflicting an electrical attack against the foe.
+If it is not Elemental, Ephemera, Fey, or Undead, it s nit wounded and instead prone and vulnerable until the end of the next round.

+**At Higher Tiers**: Each tier beyond minimum sees the range increase by 3 yards.

+**Critical Failure**: You fail to ground yourself aginst the charge of the tether, causing yourself to be afflicted by the attack instead.
+The attack gains a +1 bonus against you for each tier beyond first.

 ### T (1